0x783kb/Security-Operation-Book/README.md

 If you are interested in this, you can also interpret ATT&CK with me！

-I often feel that I am busy and I have nothing to gain, so open a column and record your growth!
+I often feel that I am busy and I have nothing to gain, so open a column and record my growth!